Challenges are out!

-Challenge: What kind of marketing strategies, for example nudging, can be used to increase consumption of healthier and more nutritious innovative food products that are beneficial, attractive, and affordable, thus more sustainable for the planet, businesses and the individual?
-What technical solutions could benefit healthy food choices?
+Challenge: What kind of marketing strategies (e.g., nudge marketing to influence customers’ decisions indirectly through suggestion and reinforcement ) can be used to increase the consumption of healthier and more innovative food products that are beneficial, attractive, and affordable, thus more sustainable for the planet, businesses, and the individual?
+Can technical solutions enhance the consumption of sustainable and healthy foods?

+Plant-based foods are usually a more environmentally friendly option than foods containing meat: for this reason, more attention should be placed on plant-based proteins.
 Developing new plant-based products can be quite difficult for small businesses, as a lot of research and testing needs to be done to find mutually supportive ingredients in terms of taste, texture, nutrients, and appearance.
-Product development of plant-based/alternative proteins often aim to produce foods that are “instead of meat” or “equal to meat”.
-Neither product development nor the marketing of these products has been particularly successful.
+In the product development of plant-based/alternative protein sources the aim is often to produce foods that are ‘instead of meat’ or ‘equal to meat’.
+Neither product development nor the marketing of these products is particularly successful.

-Plant based and alternative protein products could instead be a separate food group with their own interesting functions.
-Products can often be heavily processed and contain many food additives to make them more familiar or meat-like to consumers.
-It is in the interest of food producers, and even a market demand, to develop less processed foods and use local ingredients instead of X (X = coconut oil, sugar, glucose syrup and invert sugar solution or similar).
+Plant-based and alternative protein products could instead be seen as a separate food category with their own interesting qualities and characteristics.
+Products can often be heavily processed and contain many additives to make them more familiar or meat-like to consumers.
+It is in the interest of food producers, and even a market demand, to develop less processed foods, and also use local ingredients instead of X (X = coconut oil, sugar, glucose syrup and invert sugar solution or similar).

-Innovation has focused on appealing to the presumed demands of meat eaters – but switching from eating meat to consuming other proteins is a harder step to take if these products are perceived as artificial and intensely processed.
+Innovation has focused on appealing to meat eaters’ presumed demands – but moving from eating meat to eating food with other protein sources is a bigger step if these products are perceived as artificial and heavily processed.

-Challenge: What strategies can be built to change our perception of plant-based proteins as a direct alternative to a particular dish (sausage, hamburger) and instead of modifying the structure of the product to see it as a stand-alone protein source?
+Challenge: Instead of modifying the structure of the product, what strategies can be built to change our perception of plant-based proteins as a direct alternative to animal proteins in a particular familiar dish (e.g., sausage, hamburger).
+How can we instead see these new products as stand-alone products with plant-based protein sources?
 What would we call these products and how would they be marketed?

-Transforming the attitude towards protein from insects and insects in food.
-(Insects as an example of a protein source that has long journey to market.)
+- Transforming the attitude towards new products including protein from insects and insects as food.

-For several years, insects have been considered to be part of our sustainable diet in the future, and a strong contender among alternative protein sources.
-Countries have different regulations and laws regarding insects as human food, and this has led to differences in development of this protein source in the Baltic Sea region.
-In some countries the only way to sell insects for human consumption is to offer them as whole intact specimens, since their fragmentation into pure protein is not allowed.
-Despite companies’ extensive efforts to extract human food from insects, they have jointly faced tough challenges due to the above mentioned and cultural constraints and resistance, which has resulted in failure to reach a commercial market.
+For several years, insects have been considered as part of a future, sustainable diet, and a strong candidate among alternative proteins.
+Countries have different regulations and laws regarding insects as food for humans, and this has led to differences in the speed and amount of development around this theme in the Baltic Sea region.
+In some countries the only way to sell insects as human food is to sell them as whole insects, since a fragmentation into pure protein is not allowed.
+Despite companies’ extensive efforts to extract human food from insects, they have faced a tough challenge due to the above mentioned and cultural constraints and resistance, which has resulted in failure to reach a commercial market.

-Various cooking methods and recipes have been explored to make novel food accepted by the public.
-Instead of focusing on processing and texture, it is time to explore how context and culture can have an impact on how we perceive insects as food.
+Various cooking methods and recipes have been explored to make these novel foods accepted by the public.
+Instead of focusing on the process and texture it is time to explore how the context and culture can have an impact on how we perceive insects as food.

-Challenge: What would happen if we placed the insect food product in a different context (environment, tradition, or culture)?
-How do we design the “insect food experience” to attract new markets?
+Challenge: What would happen if we place the insect food product in a different context (environment, tradition, or culture)?
+How do we design the ‘insect food experience’ to attract new markets?
 What marketing strategies can be explored to design the insect food experience?
-In which context, tradition or culture could the insects fit in?
+In which context, tradition or culture could the insect fit in?

 Protein rich legumes, for example beans and peas, and their side streams are used in the development of new protein rich products.
-Today companies produce or process these legumes, but as is the case with beans and peas, they are mainly used for protein extrusion or production of other end products like salted bean snacks.
+Today companies produce or process these legumes but as in the case of beans and peas, they are mainly used for protein extrusion or production of other end products such as salted bean snacks.

 Three main needs can be identified:

-- Exploration of new products where side streams would be used.
-A challenge can be the special taste of legume side streams, which makes it difficult to use as replacement of cereal products, for example.
+Exploration of new products where side streams would be used.
+A challenge can be the special taste of legume side streams, which makes it difficult to use in place of products of for example cereal origin.

 Food Hack by Biobord teams will be formed as transnational teams, based on the participants’ challenge preferences.
 Composition of the teams will be announced at the start of the virtual hackathon event and teams will have 24h to hack the challenge of their choice, supported by experts in relevant fields.
 Experts will be selected according to the challenges, so the best possible help is at your disposal.
 Experts will be presented to the teams in the information package that is sent to all participants by the end of February/beginning of March.
 Teams will also have technical support and general guidance available during the day, from 08:00 – 17:00.
 An online meeting platform and co-working tools are also provided for the teams by the project coordinators, so hacking is possible even after office hours.
 All details will be specified in the information package.